okeuday/erlang_term/README.markdown

 * Fun: 9..13 words + size of environment

-Maps use a "flatmap" (a pair of tuples) before switching to a Hash Array Mapped Trie (HAMT) implementation after the size is greater-than `MAP_SMALL_MAP_LIMIT` (32) keys have been stored.
-The upper-limit of a HAMT map is used in ERTS (`HASHMAP_ESTIMATED_HEAP_SIZE(SIZE) == (SIZE*3 + (2*SIZE/5)*2)`)
-but the result severely exaggerates the size of a map.
+Maps use a "flatmap" (a pair of tuples) before switching to a Hash Array Mapped Trie (HAMT) implementation after the size becomes larger than `MAP_SMALL_MAP_LIMIT` (32).
+The upper-limit of a HAMT map is used in ERTS (`HASHMAP_ESTIMATED_HEAP_SIZE(SIZE) == (SIZE*3 + (2*SIZE/5)*2)`) but the result severely exaggerates the size of a map.
 Due to the difficulty anticipating the size of a map, the size is taken directly by using